Morgan Stanley beats estimates as record deal-making cushions trading blow | Business

 Morgan Stanley beats estimates as record deal-making cushions trading blow

-Equity trading for Morgan Stanley fell slightly from the prior quarter but was up overall from a year ago.
-Bond trading revenue fell to almost half of what it was a year earlier.
-Net revenue of its institutional securities division, which houses the bank's largest reporting lines - sales and trading and investment banking - fell nearly 14% to $7.09 billion in the quarter.
+Its results beat analysts' estimate of $1.65 per share, on average, according to IBES data from Refinitiv.
+Net revenue rose to $14.8 billion from $13.9 billion.

-Morgan Stanley shares were down 1.4% in pre-market trade.
-Rival investment bank Goldman Sachs Group Inc reported earlier in the week its global markets business, which houses its trading desks, saw a 32% decline in revenue, while JPMorgan Chase & Co, the largest U.S. bank, also suffered from the well-flagged slowdown from last year's record-breaking trading results.
+Morgan Stanley's institutional securities division, which houses trading and investment banking, saw revenue fall nearly 14% to $7.1 billion, due to the downturn in fixed-income activity.
+Similarly, Morgan Stanley's chief rival, Goldman Sachs Group Inc, reported a 32% decline in revenue for its similar division, while JPMorgan Chase & Co, the largest U.S. bank, also suffered declines in trading.

-Morgan Stanley also joined its rivals in enjoying gains from a surge in deal-making activity in the first half of the year that smashed records, with over 28,000 deals totaling volumes of over $2.82 trillion being announced between January and June, according to data from Refinitiv.
+However, Morgan Stanley enjoyed gains from a surge in deal-making activity in the first half of the year that smashed all-time records, with over 28,000 deals totaling volumes of over $2.82 trillion being announced between January and June, according to data from Refinitiv.
 Investment banking revenue rose 16% at Morgan Stanley to $2.38 billion, largely driven by gains from advising on deals and equity underwriting.

-The bank, which advised on 216 deals in the first six months of the year, ranked third in the global M&A league tables during the quarter, behind Goldman Sachs and JPMorgan, according to Refinitiv.
-The investment banking boost pushed Morgan Stanley's net income applicable to common shareholders to $3.4 billion in the second quarter ended June 30 from $3.05 billion a year earlier.

-On a per-share basis, however, the bank's profit fell to $1.85, while still beating analysts' average estimates of $1.65 per share, according to IBES data from Refinitiv.
-Net revenue rose to $14.8 billion from $13.9 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)